bdusell/jitsu/README.md

 request.</q> <i>Ad nauseam</i>.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
+String and array functions have reasonable behavior on edge cases.
+The HTTP request and response APIs are unified under an object-oriented interface.
+Life is good.

-Much of this API comes in the form of static functions which can be accessed through auto-loading.
-A few global functions are included as well.
+The file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for Phrame classes, which are defined under the `phrame` namespace.
+Many functions are available in the form of static methods so that they can be accessed through auto-loading.
+A few highlights are:

-* `Util` includes some must-have helper functions such as `Util::get` (array access with a default value), `Util::p` (debug printing), and `Util::template` (encapsulated PHP file inclusion)
+* `phrame\Util` includes some must-have helper functions such as:
+  * `get` (array access with a default value)
+  * `p` (debug printing for expressions)
+  * `template` (encapsulated PHP file inclusion)
-* Wrapper classes `XArray`, `XString`, and `XRegex` provide a rich, object-oriented interface to their built-in PHP counterparts
+* Wrapper classes `phrame\XArray`, `phrame\XString`, and `phrame\XRegex`
+  provide a rich, object-oriented interface to their built-in PHP counterparts
+* The trait `phrame\Singleton` makes it easy to define singleton classes, in case auto-loading some object would make your life easier.
-* `Request` and `Response` unify PHP's various methods for accessing data from the current HTTP request and building the HTTP response, respectively
+* `phrame\RequestUtil` and `phrame\ResponseUtil` unify PHP's various methods
+  for accessing data from the current HTTP request and building the HTTP response, respectively
 * `phrame\sql\Database` and `phrame\sql\Statement` are useful wrappers around
   PHP's PDO library, offering iterator syntax for SQL query results and greatly simplified parameter binding
-* The `html` function escapes a string for interpolation inside HTML text;
-  `htmlattr` does the same for a string inside a double-quoted HTML attribute
-* The `repr` function returns a string of the PHP representation of a value
+* `phrame\sql\Ast` provides a SQL syntax abstraction layer

 Refer to the inline documentation for details.
 The library code is found under `lib/`.
 All classes under the `phrame` namespace are found under `lib/classes`.
+Some files which define functions are found under `lib/functions`.

-The Phrame bootstrapping code does some additional configuring for a saner development experience.
+The example project under `demo` shows how to bootstrap the Phrame library and do some extra configuring for a saner development experience:

 * Sets up class auto-loading
 * Uses a flexible, general-purpose configuration system which allows an